 What about the other investors?

-Unless otherwise indicated, all persons named as beneficial owners of Apple’s common stock have sole voting power and sole investment power with respect to the shares indicated as beneficially owned.”
+Unless otherwise indicated, all persons named as beneficial owners of Apple’s common stock have sole voting power and investment power concerning the shares indicated as beneficially owned.”

-Apple’s mythical founders Steve Jobs and Wozniak are missing as they now own less than five percent of the company’s stocks.
+Apple’s mythical founders, Steve Jobs and Wozniak, at that point already missed as they now own less than five percent of the company’s stocks.